 This means that whether you’re diving into a They Ask, You Answer inbound marketing strategy or inbound marketing in general, you can start small and work your way up as you go.

 HubSpot loves working with startups and small businesses, as Carina Duffy explains:

 "HubSpot is big on growing with you.
 They even have a HubSpot for startups program where you can get a 30% to 90% discount if you’re early on in your startup funding.
 HubSpot was initially geared toward small to medium-sized businesses, which was their core customer base for a long time.
 HubSpot wants you to be able to start where you’re at — and if that means you’re a really small business or startup, and you have a super low budget, you can use still their free tools starter tools.
 So, there’s a low barrier to entry to get your business going, then you can upgrade as you go, whereas with other platforms, you typically have to start with a pricier version."

 HubSpot has always been easy to use compared to other CRMs and marketing automation platforms.
-Most people find the user interface (UI) highly intuitive.
+Over the years, HubSpot CRM reviews and the vast majority of users have found the user interface (UI) highly intuitive.
 This can be helpful for people who like to get more technical (such as getting nerdy over tools such as Google Analytics), but don’t want to spend time figuring out how to do something or how it works.

 For example, if you’re in a HubSpot contact record, you can see everything associated with that contact right there, such as the web pages they’ve visited, emails they’ve opened, and how often they return to your site.